Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states 'Create a new invoice (one-shot or to be sent recurrently)' and requires 'AR write scope'.
-Clearly differentiates from sibling tools like update/cancel by focusing on creation.
+The description clearly states 'Create a new invoice (one-shot or to be sent recurrently)' with a specific verb and resource.
+It distinguishes from sibling tools like mercury_cancel_invoice and mercury_create_customer by providing explicit 'USE WHEN' and 'DO NOT USE' conditions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.